In the guide

 The actual content of a package (the net weight or volume) is the total gross weight of the package (package plus contents) minus the weight of the package.

-Note: it is common practice when packing liquids to check the actual quantity of the goods in packages by weight - instead of measuring the volume - by calculating the equivalent weight using the equation volume = mass divided by density.Back to top
+Note: it is common practice when packing liquids to check the actual quantity of the goods in packages by weight - instead of measuring the volume - by calculating the equivalent weight using the following equation: volume = mass divided by density.Back to top

 The weight of the package without the contents is known as the 'tare weight'.
 Tare weights may be assumed to be constant if the variation in packaging weight is within acceptable limits, in which case the actual content of the packages is easy to determine by simple subtraction.